uk000/goto/README.md

 # <a name="goto-response-headers)"></a>
 ### Goto Response Headers
 `Goto` adds the following common response headers to all http responses it sends:
 - `Goto-Host`: identifies the goto instance.
 This header's value will include hostname, IP, Port, Namespace and Cluster information if available to `Goto` from the following Environment variables: `POD_NAME`, `POD_IP`, `NODE_NAME`, `CLUSTER`, `NAMESPACE`.
-It falls back to using local compute's IP address if `POD_IP` is not defined.
+It falls back to using the local compute's IP address if `POD_IP` is not defined.
 For other fields, it defaults to fixed value `local`.
 - `Via-Goto`: carries the label of the listener that served the request.
 For the bootstrap port, the label used is the one given to `goto` as `--label` startup argument (defaults to auto-generated label).
 - `Goto-Port`: carries the port number on which the request was received
 - `Goto-Protocol`: identifies whether the request was received over `HTTP` or `HTTPS`